-IOM’s Family Assistance Programme (FAP) works to facilitate the reunification of vulnerable migrant families fleeing from regions struck by violence and conflict with a person with protection status in Germany.
+IOM’s Family Assistance Programme (FAP) works to facilitate the reunification of vulnerable migrant families, who are compelled to leave their country of origin, with a person holding protection status in Germany.
 The programme started in 2016 with the operation of five service centres in Turkey, Lebanon and Iraq, where Syrian and Iraqi nationals could apply for family reunification visas.
 Following its initial success, the programme has now been expanded to support migrants from various nations through a network of service centres across ten countries.
 In Turkey, our centre is based in Istanbul, where a high migrant presence and high demand for the project has been determined.

 The project has three main intentions.
 Firstly, the process aims to protect migrants by offering alternative means of reunification that are not unsafe, irregular or life-threatening.
 Secondly, the programme looks to uphold the basic right of family unity through visa processing.
 Thirdly, FAP empowers families through information dissemination in relevant languages.